 - 1/4 cup butter softened

 - 1/4 cup unsweetened cocoa powder dark or regular [I used dark]

 - 1/4 cup evaporated milk or heavy cream [use more as needed]

 - Preheat oven to 350°F. Grease and flour a 9 x 13-inch baking pan.

 - Sift together flour and salt and set aside.

-- In a large mixing bowl, cream together the softened butter and unsweetened cocoa powder.
-[Tip: I used dark cocoa] Stop to scrape down the sides of bowl as needed.
+- In a separate large mixing bowl, cream together butter, cocoa powder and vanilla.
+Stop to scrape down the sides of bowl, as needed.

-- Using a spatula, spread evenly into the prepared pan.
-Bake for 25 to 30 minutes.
-Start checking at 25 minutes looking for moist crumbs on a toothpick inserted into the center.
-The brownies will look dry on top, not wet.
+- Spread evenly into the prepared pan.
+Bake for 25 to 30 minutes or until a toothpick inserted into the center shows moist crumbs.
 [Tip: Slightly under baking brownies, makes for a more moist result.]
-Remove from the oven; cool completely before frosting.
+Remove from the oven and cool completely before frosting.